Welcome to Acupuncture That Works, a very different kind of Acupuncturist now open in Chester.

 At Acupuncture That Works we categorise our Acupuncture into four key areas:

-- To relieve the symptoms of sickness including nausea, vomiting and irritable bowel syndrome.
+- Sickness, including nausea, vomiting and irritable bowel syndrome.

-- As an aid for pain relief, particularly back pain, dental pain and muscular pain including sports injuries
+- Pain relief, particularly back pain, dental pain and muscular pain including sports injuries

-- To help with addiction, detoxification, fertility and revitalisation including facial acupuncture
+- Addiction, detoxification, fertility and revitalisation including facial acupuncture

-- As an aid towards balanced living including stress problems, insomnia and weight control.
+- Balanced living including stress problems, insomnia and weight control.

 If you would like to find out more about the benefits of traditional Chinese acupuncture but with a modern approach then please contact us on 0800 051 76 88 or fill out our contact form.
 Emma and the team look forward to seeing you at the clinic at Health & Wellbeing Therapies, Fidelity House, 12A Stocks Lane, Great Boughton, Chester, CH3 5TF